We Are the Last Generation to Have Learned Without AI. Here's What That Means.

 I would get stuck on a problem for an afternoon.
 I would try six wrong approaches before finding one that worked.
 I would understand, eventually, not just the answer but the shape of the problem — why the wrong approaches were wrong, what constraints made the correct approach correct.
 This understanding was not in any documentation.
 It was built through the experience of the thing resisting me.

 Cognitive science calls this desirable difficulty — the finding that learning is more durable when it requires effort.
+UCLA psychologist Robert Bjork, who coined the term in the 1990s, demonstrated that introducing manageable obstacles during practice produces better long-term retention than frictionless instruction.
 Problems that are easy to solve are easy to forget.
 Problems that cost you something tend to stay.

 I am not saying the cost was worth the suffering.
 I would have happily had an AI in 2013.
 But I am saying that the cost produced something: a kind of structural understanding that is different from knowing the answer.
 The difference between having found your way through a city on foot and having been driven through it.
 You know the city differently.
 You cannot always explain how, but you do.